Ameg-yag/V3ded.github.io/_posts/2018-07-27-htb-aragog.markdown

 ***

 # Privilege escalation
 Time to enumerate!
 However be careful, there are few rabbit holes in this stage.
-E.g finding the root password of mysql database in wp-config, connecting to it & attempting to crack administrators password or messing around with CUPS server which us running on local port 631.
+E.g finding the root password of mysql database in wp-config, connecting to it & attempting to crack administrators password or messing around with CUPS server which is running on local port 631.

 The solution itself, is a bit more trickier.
 If you navigate to `/var/www/html`, you will notice that there is a *dev_wiki* directory (owned by cliff) which we weren't able to find with directory bruteforce.
 It has 777 permissions, which means it enables us to do some funky stuff - uploading webshells, editing configs and so on.